Varunsharma77/githubpractice/README.md

-this is a practice repositor to practice git commands
+this is a practice repository to practice git commands